z3z1ma/dbt-osmosis/README.md

         - `+dbt-osmosis: "schema/model.yml"`

-Build and Inject Non-documented models
+### Build and Inject Non-documented models

 - Injected models will automatically conform to above config per directory based on location of model file.

-- This means you can focus fully on modelling; and documentation, including yaml updates/yaml creation depending on your config, will automatically follow at any time with simple invocation of dbt-osmosis
+- This means you can focus fully on modelling; and documentation, including yaml updates or creation, will automatically follow at any time with simple invocation of dbt-osmosis

-Propagate existing column level documentation downward to children
+### Propagate existing column level documentation downward to children

 - Build column level knowledge graph accumulated and updated from furthest identifiable origin (ancestors) to immediate parents

 - Will automatically populate undocumented columns of the same name with passed down knowledge accumulated within the context of the models upstream dependency tree

-- This means you can freely generate models and all columns you pull in that already have been documented will be automatically learned/documented.
-Again the focus is fully on modelling and any yaml work is an afterthought.
+- This means you can freely generate models and all columns you pull into the models SQL that already have been documented will be automatically learned/propagated.
+Again the focus for analysts is almost fully on modelling and yaml work is an afterthought / less heavy of a manual lift.

 ### Order Matters

-In a full run we will:
+In a full run [ `dbt-osmosis run` ] we will:

 1. Conform dbt project
     - Configuration lives in `dbt_project.yml` --> we require our config to run, can be at root level of `models:` to apply a default convention to a project